Ground state and polarization of an hydrogen-like atom near a Weyl semimetal: Results and Discussion

-Figure~\ref{Fig:E0vacuum} shows the ground state energy $\mathcal{E}_0$ as a function of the distance $z_0$ for an hydrogen atom in vacuum located near to the WSMs Y$_2$Ir$_2$O$_7$ and EuCd$_2$As$_2$.
+Figure~\ref{Fig:E0vacuum} shows the ground state energy $\mathcal{E}_0$ as a function of the distance $z_0$ for an hydrogen atom in vacuum located near to the WSM {EuCd$_2$As$_2$}, for which $\epsilon_1=6.2$ \cite{chang2012topological}.
 As we can see, the ground state has a shift in energy as compared with the nontopological case when the atom is close to the surface.
-As expected, at large distances, the interaction with the surface is negligible, and hence the results converge to the standard description of the hydrogen atom.
-In Fig.~\ref{fig:densityTaAsVacuum} we plot the probability density for the system.
-We observe that in the absence of the topological term (i.e. for $b=0$), the electronic cloud is repelled by the material, and as we can directly read from Eq. (\ref{PotEnergy2}), this is due to the repulsive Coulomb-like interaction between the orbiting electron in vacuum and its image charge within the sample given that $\epsilon_{2}<\epsilon_{1}$ for a vacuum-Y$_2$Ir$_2$O$_7$ junction.
+As expected, at large distances, the interaction with the surface is negligible, and hence the results converge to the standard description of the hydrogen atom in the ground state. { In this case, for the sake of clarity, we plot the energy including distances of a few atomic radii, where we know the electromagnetic response theory of Sec. \ref{ModelHamiltonian} ceases to be valid.
+In a similar fashion, in} Fig.~\ref{fig:densityTaAsVacuum} we plot the probability density for the system.
+We observe that in the absence of the topological term (i.e. for $\sigma _{xy}=0$), the electronic cloud is repelled by the material, and as we can directly read from Eq. (\ref{PotEnergy2}), this is due to the repulsive Coulomb-like interaction between the orbiting electron in vacuum and its image charge within the sample given that $\epsilon_{2}<\epsilon_{1}$ for a vacuum-{EuCd$_2$As$_2$} junction.
 However, as Fig.~\ref{fig:densityTaAsVacuum}-(b) indicates, the effect of the WSM's nontrivial topology is to compensate such repulsion so that the electronic cloud is attracted to the wall.
-Physically, being positive the image charge, the atomic electron is always followed by its image charge, and these atomic currents attracts each other according to the {Ampere's force law}.
-The same features are found if, instead of Y$_2$Ir$_2$O$_7$, EuCd$_2$As$_2$ is chosen, which is expected given the similar functional behavior shown in Fig.~\ref{Fig:E0vacuum}.
+Physically, being positive the image charge, the atomic electron is always followed by its image charge, and these atomic currents attracts each other according to the Ampere's force law.